BEHAVIORAL HEALTH CLINICIAN I

 - Avoiding gaps in care with community-based services and post custody supervision

-- Developing individualized service plans by determining appropriate level of interventions based on clients current level of functioning, symptoms, behaviors and identifying target inmates' multiple criminogenic needs in order to have greater impact on successful re-entry and recidivism
+- Developing individualized service plans by determining appropriate level of interventions based on clients' current levels of functioning, symptoms and behaviors and identifying target inmates' multiple criminogenic needs in order to have a greater impact on successful re-entry and recidivism

-- Collaborating frequently with BHS Agencies, Adult Correctional Health Services (ACHS)and Sheriff's Department staff as well as outside department contacts such as police agencies from the community, family of patients, court personnel, community hospital staff, other County agencies such as Public Health, Juvenile Health Services and surrounding hospitals in order to match level of criminogenic risks andbehavioral health/substance use needs with appropriate levels of communitysupervision and treatment
+- Collaborating frequently with Behavioral Health Services Agencies, Adult Correctional Health Services (ACHS) and Sheriff's Department staff as well as outside department contacts such as police agencies from the community, family of patients, court personnel, community hospital staff, and other County agencies such as Public Health, Juvenile Health Services and surrounding hospitals in order to match level of criminogenic risks and behavioral health/substance use needs with appropriate levels of community supervision and treatment

 - Other work as assigned

-The ideal candidate should be able to demonstratesound judgment, good decision making and be able to exercise good problem solving skills.
-Additionally, the ideal candidate will have case management experience,should be able to work independently and demonstrate reliability; proactive involvement in work; and confidence and optimism in performing daily tasks.
+The ideal candidate should be able to demonstrate sound judgment, good decision making and problem solving skills.
+Additionally, the ideal candidate will have experience working with the severely mentally ill population and have case management experience, be able to work independently and demonstrate reliability, proactive involvement in work and confidence and optimism in performing daily tasks.

 Also, the ideal candidate should have substantial knowledge and practical experience directly related to:Technical Knowledge